SimoneCibrario/starter-hugo-research-group/content/about/focalPoints.md

 ---
 widget: slider  # Use the Slider widget as this page section
-title: The research has 3 focal points
+title: The Values at the CDP
 weight: 15  # Position of this section on the page
 active: true  # Publish this section?
 headless: true  # This file represents a page section.